 The legendary spinner came out of retirement to play in the Big Bash T20 League, where he was seen playing for his home side, the Melbourne Stars and returned in December 2012.

 Shane Warne was recently included in the Australian Cricket Hall of Fame in the annual Allan Border Medal ceremony held at Melbourne’s Crown Casino.

 “To be mentioned in the same breath as some of those cricketers who have already been inducted into the Hall of Fame, and to be inducted so soon after my international retirement is a great privilege,” said Warne.

 Shane Warne signed a 3 year deal with Star TV in India to present and commentate on selected Matches.

 Shane commentated on the Australia v India series November/December 2014 for Channel 9 Australia and Star TV India.

 In 2015 Shane Warne commentated on The World Cup in February and March for Channel 9 and Star TV.
 Shane also commentated for Sky Sports on The Ashes.

 In 2016 Shane commentated for Sky on the IPL and covered the England Test matches throughout the summer.
 Shane played in the Dunhill Golf Tournament and November / December Shane Warne commentated on the Australia v India for Channel 9 and Star TV.

-In 2017 Shane will be commentating on the 2017 World Cricket T20 in India and will be in the UK commentating for Sky on the IPL in April and for Sunset and Vine for the ICC Champions Trophy which will be shown worldwide and throughout the summer for Sky on the England Test matches.
+In 2017 Shane commentated on the 2017 World Cricket T20 in India and was in the UK commentating for Sky on the IPL in April and for Sunset and Vine for the ICC Champions Trophy which was shown worldwide and throughout the summer for Sky on the England Test matches.